How to Set Up a Child Care Center in GSA-Managed Space

 - Step 15: Open the Center

 The primary mission of the Child Care Division is to ensure that federal and community families receive quality care for their young children in child care centers located in GSA-managed space.
 We assist with all areas of establishing a child development center.
-Regional Child Care Coordinators (RCCC)s can offer assistance regarding the formation of the organizing committee and eventual board, needs assessments and local child care market surveys, recommendations for center size and programs, selection of center management and technical assistance and coordination for the actual build out and equipping of the center.
+Child Care Program Managers can offer assistance regarding the formation of the organizing committee and eventual board, needs assessments and local child care market surveys, recommendations for center size and programs, selection of center management and technical assistance and coordination for the actual build out and equipping of the center.

 A commitment from the local federal agency’s top management is crucial to the development and operation of a child care center.
 It is the key to the release of funds to develop the center and to the agency’s continuing support.